Companies Must Pay to Remove Lead Paint from California Homes

 In a major victory for children’s health, a California judge has ordered three companies, ConAgra, NL Industries and Sherwin-Williams, to remove lead-based paint –long known as a toxin affecting brain development and causing lifelong learning and behavior problems – from inside thousands of California homes.
 The judge said the companies must pay $1.1 billion into a fund to pay for inspections and lead abatement.

 Other families that don’t know about the danger or don’t have the resources to address it, aren’t so fortunate.
 California families just got lucky.
 Children under age 6 are most at risk of poisoning, because their brains are still developing and are the most susceptible, and because they are most likely to place their hands and other objects in their mouths.
+If your child has been injured by lead-based paint contact the trusted injury lawyers at Janet, Jenner & Suggs today.

 How to Reduce Lead Exposure in Your Home